 Stretching his international reach, Dr. Cooper has lectured in more than 50 countries.
 He is most famous in Brazil having trained the 1970 Brazilian soccer team to a World Cup victory.
 As a result, jogging is translated as “coopering” in Portuguese.
 In Hungary, the “cooperteszt” is the name of the national fitness test.
 In China, Dr. Cooper attended the prestigious Boao Forum in April 2013 where he served on a panel alongside the former Prime Minister of Australia and two Nobel Prize Laureates in Medicine.
 He had numerous interviews with CCTV and Phoenix Television, two widely watched stations in Asia discussing the benefits of preventive medicine.

-March 2013 marked the 45th Anniversary of Dr. Cooper’s bestseller, Aerobics.
+In March 1968, Dr. Cooper published his bestseller, Aerobics.
 At that time, he also coined a new word and submitted the official definition to the Oxford English Dictionary.
 In addition to Aerobics, which has been translated into 41 languages and Braille, Dr. Cooper has authored 18 additional books, which combined have sold more than 30 million copies.
 Dr. Cooper and son, Tyler Cooper, MD, MPH, released their first-ever book as a father/son team, Start Strong, Finish Strong (Avery) in 2007.